Sam-Guliker/functional-exercises/README.md

-#:fire: functional-exercises:fire:
+# functional-exercises :fire:
 I will post some of my exercises to manipulate array's.

 ## Objectives
 I will try to learn a bit more of functional programming.
 First I'll start with looping examples.
 After that I will try to re-write it using the _higher order functions_

 ## Higher order functions.